John Albert Gardner: Early life

-Gardner was born in Culver City, California.
-His parents divorced and Gardner frequently relocated around Southern California as a child (including Lawndale, California, and Palmdale, California) and lived in Running Springs, California, as a teenager.
+John Albert Gardner III was born in Culver City, California on April 9, 1979.
+His parents divorced and Gardner frequently relocated around Southern California as a child (including Lawndale, California, and Palmdale, California); when he was a teenager, he settled in Running Springs, California.
 Gardner later said his father was an abusive alcoholic who beat him.
 His mother, Cathy Osborn, was a psychiatric nurse, and Gardner was put on psychiatric medication starting at age 6.
 He was held in a psychiatric hospital for 60 days at age 10 (in 1989).

 As a student, Gardner was labeled "seriously emotionally disturbed."
 He graduated from Rim of the World High School in Lake Arrowhead, California, in 1997 with a 3.2 grade point average and IQ of 113.
 He was also diagnosed with attention deficit hyperactivity disorder.

 While in high school, Gardner worked odd jobs including as a lifeguard at a resort in Lake Arrowhead.
 As a teenager, he was convicted of trespassing at a high school.
 After graduating from high school, Gardner moved to San Diego and worked at a Big 5 Sporting Goods store.